AlexandraEL9/MOCA-app/README.md

 - **Python**: Programming language used for server-side logic.
 - **Flask**: Web framework for building the application.
+- **Flask-Migrate**:[Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) - An extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
 - **SQLAlchemy**: ORM for database management.
 - **SQLite**: Database system used for data storage.
+- [PostgreSQL](https://www.postgresql.org/) - An open-source relational database system used to manage the application’s data effectively.
+- **Heroku**:[Heroku](https://www.heroku.com/) - A cloud platform as a service supporting several programming languages, used to deploy the web application.
+- **Jinja** [Jinja](https://jinja.palletsprojects.com/) - A modern and designer-friendly templating language for Python, modeled after Django’s templates.
+Used to dynamically render HTML templates.

 ---